mattiasu96/mattiasu96/README.md

 ## I am a Musician Computer Scientist

+- :wrench: Currently working as Machine Learning Engineer @ [Prima Assicurazioni](https://www.prima.it/)
-- 📚 I am currently studying Computer Science with particular focus on AI/ML and audio applications.
+- :books: Graduated in Computer Science @ Politecnico di Milano with particular focus on AI/ML and audio applications.
-- 💪🏼 Future Goals: Basically writing code while jammin with my guitar
+- 💪🏼 Future Goals: writing code while jammin with my guitar
-- ⚡ Fun fact: I am studying engineering because I am a musician (weird ah?)
+- ⚡  Fun fact: I am studying engineering because I am a musician.
+I started playing the guitar when I was 10 years old, then I decided to study electronics in high school and computer science in university to be able to understand also the technology involved in the music industry (weird ah?)

 ---